May 30, 2022

 Machine vision is used in systems required to capture visual information.
 Signature identification software and tools used in medical image analysis rely on machine vision to work effectively.

 Some people categorise machine vision as being the AI version of human eyesight.
 However, this is a misguided comparison, as machine vision systems can be built to see through walls and around corners, for example.
+This mind-blowing feature is realized due to yolo object detection and other machine learning techniques.

 4. Natural language processing